 Ian’s background was vastly different from his role today having worked in the print trade since school.
 He joined the company in 2012 as an operative and it soon became clear he had the skills to become an embalmer and spent one day a week for over two years training in London to gain his diploma.

-Ian’s main role is as lead embalmer, running the mortuary and theatre and training new staff including Nicholas’ granddaughter Shannon in this field.
+Ian’s main role is as lead embalmer, running the mortuary and theatre.
 Ian also provides training to local nursing home staff, trainee nurses and carers in the work he does to improve knowledge and understanding of this important aspect to our work.

 Ian’s wife Sally is also a community nurse and they have two sons.

 Lee joined us in December 2020 as a trainee embalmer and his role will also include being part of the operatives and funeral team.

 Lee has served in the British Army and Police force and his vast aray of life experiences and also his own attention to detail made him the successful candidate for this position.
 He lives locally and his wife Karen is the clerk to Wimborne Cemetery.

 Alongside Jackie and Natalie working in the main office in Wimborne is Jackie’s sister Julie.